meshtastic/enclosures/TTGO/T-Beam/M8N/README.md

 Provided is the STL files, the STEP file for various CAD programs, and the raw Fudion 360 file (where it was deisgned in)

+Creative Commons Attribution 4.0 International License (CC BY 4.0) This work is licensed under the Creative Commons Attribution 4.0 International License.